Aidan Davison: Return to Bradford City

-In January 2000 he cut short his short stay in Sheffield and returned for a second spell at Bradford City who had been promoted to the Premier League in the previous season.
+In January 2000 he cut short his short stay in Sheffield and returned for a second spell at Bradford City who had been promoted to the Premier League in the previous season, initially on loan.
 He made his second Premiership Bradford City debut on 22 January 2000 in 3–2 victory over Watford.
-He also played in the following months 2–1 home victory over Arsenal but despite playing in six Premiership games in the remainder of the 1999–2000 season he could only make the bench as City defeated Liverpool on the final day of the season to stay in the England's top flight.
+He also played in the following month's 2–1 home victory over Arsenal.
+His loan deal expired and after some contract wrangling he was able to agree a permanent transfer to Bradford in March 2000, but played only one further match for Bradford that season; a 4-0 defeat to Coventry City.
+He would only make the bench as City defeated Liverpool on the final day of the season to stay in the England's top flight.
 During his time at City he would fight for his place with two top keepers in Gary Walsh or Matt Clarke.
 In the 2000–01 season Davison made three appearances in the UEFA Intertoto Cup with victories over Atlantas Klaipėda and RKC Waalwijk and a defeat against Zenit St. Petersburg.
 City suffered relegation during that season which meant he spent the next two seasons playing in the Championship Division.
 His final campaign with The Bantams was the 2002–03 season in which he was also the club's number one keeper.